bward021/react-todo-client/README.md

 # Todo React Client

-# Components:

-- Todo-Item:
+## React Front End
+ > to communicate with a flask python API using a sql database

+ ### Todo

-  - checkbox
+  - Clean up styles
-  - item name
+    - todo item layout
+    - hover effects
+    - input feild bigger

-  - delete button
+  - Add Font Awesome for the delete button

-- delete-all-button:
-  - button to delete all items
+  - add delete-all-todos button

-- State:
-  - done -> boolean
-  - todos -> array
+    - only appear when at least 2 todos are marked complete
+  - Add the ability have multiple todo lists